 - contaminated sharps which are both infectious and may easily cause punctures or cuts in the skin, including but not limited to: hypodermic needles, syringes with needles attached, scalpel blades, lancets, broken glass vials, broken rigid plastic vials and laboratory slides; and

-- List of licensed infectious waste transporters in Wisconsin (select “IW Transporter” under “Facility Type”)
+- List of licensed infectious waste transporters in Wisconsin (select “Solid Waste Transporter - Infectious Waste” under “Facility Type”)

 Mail-back programs are also commonly available for small-volume generators.

 Healthcare wastes that are not hazardous waste (per NR 661.03, Wis.
 Adm.
 Code) and not listed above must be properly managed and disposed of as solid wastes, per chs.
 NR 500-599, Wis.
 Adm.
 Code.
 This includes items soiled but not saturated with blood or body fluids, items soiled with body fluids from humans not included in the definition of “bulk blood and body fluids" (such as urine), intravenous tubing after needles have been detached, and other solid wastes, including but not limited to containers, packages, waste glass, laboratory equipment and other materials which have had no contact with blood, body fluids, clinical cultures or infectious agents.
 Solid wastes shall be stored in durable, leak-proof containers and be transported by a licensed solid waste hauler or self-hauled to a licensed solid waste transfer facility or landfill if transporting less than 20 tons per year.
 Full requirements for the management of solid waste can be found in chs.
 NR 500, Wis.
 Adm.
 Code.